Directly Observing the Galaxies Likely Responsible for Reionization: Source Selection

 The results of both visual inspections are combined to produce the final catalogs, which contain 167 galaxies; 94 in Abell 2744 and 73 in MACS 0416.
 The positions are shown in Figure \ref{fig:colim}, and the catalogs for the $z \sim 6$, 7 and 8 samples are listed in Tables \ref{tab:z6} -- \ref{tab:z8}.
 In addition, we find six galaxies at $z \sim 9$, which will be the subject of future work.

 Crucially, we are able to detect galaxies close to the critical line, the line of theoretically infinite magnification close to which we benefit most from the gravitational lensing effect.
 Due to the critical line's location near the cluster center, there is a large number of bright foreground galaxies in this region that have hampered previous efforts to detect faint background sources.
-In Figure \ref{fig:wv}, we show an example of a $z \sim 6$ galaxy close to the line of sight of several foreground galaxies, which was not detected by \citet{2015ApJ...814...69AA}.
 Subtraction of these foreground galaxies substantially improves the detection significance of the background source.
+We note that 46 of the 167 galaxies in the sample suffer from unreliable photometry in the wavelet-subtracted images, either due to partial subtraction of the source itself or due to proximity to residuals from the subtraction process.
+The remaining 121 (or 72\% of the sample) have their photometry measured in the wavelet-subtracted images.
+In order to test whether the sources with bad photometry in the wavelet-subtracted images are disproportionately faint, we compare these two samples using the KS test and find that they are consistent with being drawn from the same observed magnitude distribution with a probability of 0.992.